-- (a) Employees shall be entitled to receive University employee health care benefits, selected by them pursuant to the schedule of employee benefit plans maintained by the Office of Human Resources, on the first of the month after the date of full-time employment. - (b) The employee contribution to the premiums for medical insurance coverage, if any, under the HMO "base plan" of the University Cafeteria Plan shall be 10% of the total cost of the premium for "single" or "employee only" coverage, and 35% of the total cost of the premium for all other levels of coverage: Employee and Spouse, Dependent Children, and/or Family. - The rates are based on annualized amounts for monthly payments over 12 months.
-Rates shall be prorated for 9-month employees, meaning that 9-month employees shall receive insurance coverage for 12 months, but their monthly premium will be adjusted (increased) to reflect nine (9) monthly payments, if they elect nine (9) monthly equal installments. - (c) Employees electing coverage under the premium plan (e.g., currently Aetna Open Access) of the University Cafeteria Plan shall pay the difference between the actual cost of the base plan versus the premium plan. - (d) The University will pay eighty-five percent (85%) of the single rate for dental coverage elected under the University Cafeteria Plan. - (e) Each Faculty member, who opts out of the University healthcare program, shall receive an annual payment of seven hundred dollars (\$700) provided that s/he documents current healthcare (medical) coverage elsewhere.
-Faculty members reserve the right to re-enter the University Cafeteria Plan during any open enrollment period. - (f) The University's liaison with the insurance carrier shall submit correspondence that documents any premium charges for all health care plans including a copy of the previous year's insurance costs.
-These documents should be sent annually to the LUC-AAUP Contract Administrator no later than thirty (30) days upon receipt from the insurance broker.
+- (a) Employees shall be entitled to receive University employee health care benefits, selected by them pursuant to the schedule of employee benefit plans maintained by the Office of Human Resources, on the first of the month after the date of full-time employment. - (b) The employee contribution to the premiums for medical insurance coverage, if any, under the HMO "base plan" of the University Cafeteria Plan shall be 10% of the total cost of the premium for "single" or "employee only" coverage, and 30% of the total cost of the premium for all other levels of coverage: Employee and Spouse, Dependent Children, and/or Family.
+The rates are based on annualized amounts for monthly payments over 12 months.
+Rates shall be prorated for 9-month employees, meaning that 9-month employees shall receive insurance coverage for 12 months, but their monthly premium will be adjusted (increased) to reflect nine (9) monthly payments, if they elect nine (9) monthly equal installments. - (c) The University will pay eighty-five percent (85%) of the single rate for dental coverage elected under the University Cafeteria Plan.

-(g) Nothing herein shall prevent the University from changing insurance carriers provided the new contracts provide equal or superior benefits to Faculty Members.
+- (d) Each Faculty member, who opts out of the University healthcare program, shall receive an annual payment of seven hundred dollars (\$700) provided that s/he documents current healthcare (medical) coverage elsewhere.
+Faculty members reserve the right to re-enter the University Cafeteria Plan during any open enrollment period. - (e) The University's liaison with the insurance carrier shall submit correspondence that documents any premium charges for all health care plans including a copy of the previous year's insurance costs.
+These documents should be sent annually to the LUC-AAUP Contract Administrator no later than thirty (30) days upon receipt from the insurance broker. - (f) Nothing herein shall prevent the University from changing insurance carriers provided the new contracts provide equal or superior benefits to Faculty Members.
 LUC-AAUP shall be provided with reasonable notice of any change in insurance carrier.